 Cilembu sweet potatoes are best suited for cooked applications such as roasting or baking.
 Boiling and steaming are not recommended because the natural sweet honey flavor is lost.
 In the commercial marketplace, processed Cilembu sweet potatoes are used to make chips, cakes, and jams.
-The most popular preparation method for preparing the Cilembu sweet potato is simply baked or roasted skin on, then served hot as is.
+The most popular preparation method of preparing the Cilembu sweet potato is simply baked or roasted with the skin on and then served hot as is.
 Cilembu sweet potatoes can also be sliced into rounds or wedges then roasted or deep fried.
-The baked skin on the inner flesh of the Cilembu sweet potato can be removed, and the cooked flesh can be used as a filling for cakes and pastries both savory and sweet.
-Complimentary ingredients include chili, coconut milk, palm sugar, pine leaves, smoked fish, tomato, brown sugar, butter, sweet chili sauce, taro, brown sugar, and butter.
+When baked with the skin on, the inner flesh of the Cilembu sweet potato can be removed, and the cooked flesh can be used as a filling for cakes and pastries both savory and sweet.
+Complimentary ingredients include chile, coconut milk, palm sugar, pine leaves, smoked fish, tomato, brown sugar, butter, sweet chili sauce, taro, brown sugar, and butter.
 Cilembu sweet potatoes keep up to a month when stored in a cool, dry, and dark place.

 The Cilembu is a specialty sweet potato native to the Cilembu village of Sumedang, West Java, Indonesia.
 Originally known as the Nirkum, the Cilembu sweet potato dates back to 1914, a time when Indonesia was still under Dutch colonization.
 Today the Cilembu sweet potato is distributed throughout West Java and other parts of Indonesia and can be found at local markets and through street vendors.
 Additionally, it is exported to Singapore, Hong Kong, Japan, Korea, Thailand, and Malaysia.

 Recipes that include Cilembu Sweet Potatoes.
 One is easiest, three is harder.